-Note: There were

-common stock options that were antidilutive in the first nine months of fiscal 2024 and fiscal 2023.
+Note: There were no common stock options that were antidilutive in the first nine months quarter of fiscal 2024 2025 and fiscal 2023 2024.

-9. SEGMENT REPORTING
+9.10.
+SEGMENT REPORTING AND GEOGRAPHIC INFORMATION

 As described in Note 1, Description of the Company and Note 2, Basis of Presentation, the Company reports its financial performance based on the operating and reportable segments which are defined as follows: